OWASP/www-chapter-jaipur/index.md

 <p><b>Welcome to the OWASP Jaipur chapter homepage.
 We conduct regular meetups to discuss, learn and implement our skills in the field of web & app security.
 OWASP Jaipur's meetings are FREE & OPEN to everyone who's interested in the information & cyber security domain! </b></p>

 ## Become a Speaker<br>
 Would you like to speak on the upcoming OWASP Jaipur Webinar?
-[Contact Us](mailto:priyadarshan.vijay@owasp.org)

 **Email Format :**